-There’s a variety of tour options from a 1-hour city tour to full day wine tours.
+There’s a variety of tour options from a 1-hour Bordeaux city tour and 2-hour Bordeaux city tour to full day wine tours in the Médoc or full day wine tours in Saint-Émilion.
 You can even combine a city tour with a tasting at châteaux in one of the appellations that border the city of Bordeaux like Pessac-Léognan or Graves on a half-day tour if you’re a bit pressed for time.

 For full-day tours, Guillaume can either arrange lunch in a restaurant or a picnic in the vineyards.
 Really, your wish can be Guillaume’s command with tailor-made experiences.